GrowthTech2023/GhostMe/Team_manual.md

 Remember, this is a rough guide to get you started.
 You will have to modify and add to it as per your project's needs.
 For example, you might need to add more services or components based on your requirements.

-It's also important to note that all the logic related to communication with APIs (like GPT-4, LangChain, and Descript), database operations, and task scheduling should ideally be handled in the backend.
+It's also important to note that all the logic related to communication with APIs (like GPT-4, LangChain, and Descript), database operations, and task scheduling should ideally be handled in the server.
 This would ensure that sensitive data

 like API keys and database credentials are not exposed in the client-side code.
-The frontend should primarily focus on UI/UX aspects, and communicate with the backend through API calls to fetch or manipulate data.
+The frontend should primarily focus on UI/UX aspects, and communicate with the server through API calls to fetch or manipulate data.

 12. `README.md`:
 This is the documentation file where you provide information about the project, how to set it up and run it, and any other relevant details.

-### Backend services and routes files in more detail:
+### server services and routes files in more detail:

-#### Backend Services:
+#### server Services:

 - `transcription_service.py`: This service will communicate with the Descript API.
 When a video is uploaded, this service will be responsible for sending the video to Descript, receiving the transcription, and saving it in the database associated with the video.